alilestera/Spring_Learn/README.md

 # Spring_Learn
-There are some demo projects in the learning of Java's framework Spring.
+There are some demos in the learning of Java's framework Spring.